 You can see from this review (and also the previous page), just how complicated and confusing hair loss product research can be.
-And the uncertainty surrounding both oral and topical DHT blocker products strongly suggests to me that, by taking them, you might not your hair .
+And the uncertainty surrounding both oral and topical DHT blocker products strongly suggests to me that, by taking them, you might not be doing much, if anything, to help save your hair.

 Furthermore, DHT blocker substances don’t address the underlying mechanism that causes this type of hair loss in the first place - skull expansion.

 Read previous page?
 Oral saw palmetto supplements.